top of page

 After breakfast at the hotel, we’ll load up onto a bus bound for the outskirts of Panama City, where we’ll transfer to the necessary 4×4’s for the rest of our journey deep into the rainforest.

-Jungle Familiarization &
+Ecosystem Familiarization & Research Setup

 Aquatic Invertebrate Survey